emqx/emqx-docs/en_US/admin/cfg-ce.md

   If enable bridge mode.
 NOTE: This setting is only for MQTT protocol version older than 5.0, and the remote MQTT broker MUST support this feature.
+If bridge_mode is set to true, the bridge will indicate to the remote broker that it is a bridge not an ordinary client.
+This means that loop detection will be more effective and that retained messages will be propagated correctly.

 **bridges.mqtt.$name.username**